Hawaii GOP chair resigns after party tweets about QAnon

 The party’s statement said Ostrov invigorated the Hawaii GOP, bringing in national resources to help candidates and presided over a 60% increase in party members in 2020.

-Ostrov will continue to serve on the party’s executive committee and help party efforts to elect more Republicans.
+Ostrov will continue to serve on the party’s executive committee as immediate past chair and will help party efforts to elect more Republicans.